Staging area / 1

 literature : NA

-title: The Role of Multi-day Energy Storage Systems in a Decarbonized California Power Sector
+The Role of Energy Storage in a Net-Zero California

 presenter: Dimitri M. Saad (Stanford University)